-Assignments are given below for the $11^{th}$ edition and in brackets for the $10^{th}$ edition.
-The $11^{th}$ edition may have slight differences with the $10^{th}$ edition.
+Assignments are given below for the 11^{th} edition and in brackets for the 10^{th} edition.
+The 11^{th} edition may have slight differences with the 10^{th} edition.

-Basis of Evaluation: Announced and unannounced quizzes will determine your grade.
+Basis of Evaluation: Announced and unannounced quizzes and research assignments will determine your grade.
 There will be no hourly or final examinations, nor will any extra credit work be provided.
 An absence at a quiz, for whatever reason, counts as a 0.
-However, you may drop your two lowest quiz grades-except the last quiz.
+However, you may drop your two lowest grades-except the last quiz.
 Under no circumstances will a make-up be given for a quiz.
-Dropping two quiz grades substitutes for make-ups.
+Dropping the two lowest grades - quizzes and research assignments-substitutes for make-ups.
 Economics majors must earn a grade of at least C to receive credit toward their major.
 An average grade between 85 and 100 is an "A," between 80 and 84, a "B+," between 75-79, a "B," between 70-75, a "C+," between 65 and 69, a "C," between 55-64, a "D," and less than 55, an "F."